IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 There are many formulations of Attention that I overlooked because of a lack of space.
 One notable mention is the difference between **Local** and **Global Attention**, where one is confined to a given time window in the input sequence, while the other uses all encoder's states.

 Countless formulations of attention mechanism have been invented since 2014.
 For example [Yang et al. \[2019\]](https://arxiv.org/abs/1904.03107) proposed *convolutional self-attention*, while [Yin et al. \[2019\]](https://arxiv.org/abs/1512.05193) developed attention-based CNNs.
 Lots of work has been done to extend applications of attention from NLP to computer vision.
-The *Image Transformer* is one of the most notable examples \[Parmar et al. 2018\](https://arxiv.org/abs/1802.05751).
+The *Image Transformer* is one of the most notable examples [\[Parmar et al. 2018\]](https://arxiv.org/abs/1802.05751).

 <br/>